 The face of this mask has a slightly different preparation from the rest of the head, as it has gold leaf and required a predatory layer called red bole.
 Bole is a fine clay ground layer that is applied before putting down gold leaf as it creates a richer color and provides a good surface for burnishing the gold.
 Once finished, the mask would have been removed from the core and be ready for use.

 This mask belonged to a woman from the Ptolemaic period (300-30 BC) named Nefer-iin-e (Nefrina).
 Nefrina’s mummy and coffin are on display at the Reading Public Museum, just about an hour from Philadelphia in Reading, PA, and it is from the translation of the text on her coffin that her name is known in addition to information about her parents.
 Her father, Irthrrw (Irethorrou) and mother, Ir(ty)-r-w (Irty-rou), both served in the temple for the Egyptian fertility god Min.

 The Reading Public Museum has made this great video where you can learn more about Nefrina:

-In 2012 the mask was reunited with the coffin and mummy at the Reading Public Museum for the first time in 82 years as part of an exhibit called Nefrina’s World.
+In 2012 the mask was reunited with the coffin and mummified human remains at the Reading Public Museum for the first time in 82 years as part of an exhibit called Nefrina’s World.
 Now that the mask is back at the Penn Museum, we are excited that it is going to be on display here too!
 Once it is in the gallery we will follow up with a post about it’s conservation treatment.

 – posted by Tessa De Alarcon